 - If the bill is already scheduled for payment:

-- Go to the Payments tab
+- Go to the Bill Pay page > Scheduled tab or the Payments page > Needs Authorization tab

 - In the Unpaid tab: